lamg/wybe/documents/presentation_16_05_2025/talking_points.md

 - theorem provers allow you to represent arbitrary abstractions in their languages, like any other programming language
 - the difference with the typical programming language is that these abstractions are meant to be used in mathematical proofs, to be checked by the theorem prover.
-- in a typical programming language the abstractions are there to facilitate the expression of code to be executed.
+- while in a typical programming language we tend to have abstractions to facilitate numerical calculations, the creation of user interfaces, concurrent tasks and so on
 - in particular, you can represent properties of your programs in the language of the theorem prover
 - this properties can be automatically extracted from any common programming language like (Rust, Python, etc.)
 - the extracted formulas are checked by the theorem prover with the user providing some missing steps
-- In the picture you see a proof in Agda, which is a theorem prover
+- In the picture you see a proof in Agda, which is a language and theorem prover
 - However Agda is written by and for people with PhDs
 - and is not particularly specialized in extracting proof obligations from smart contracts